-If you’re looking for free comic books fonts that are similar to this, you can try out SF Ferretopia, Pure-Capital, and NFL Broncos.
+If you’re looking for free comic book fonts that are similar to this, you can try out SF Ferretopia, Pure-Capital, and NFL Broncos.

 Kalam is from the hand-written form of comic book fonts which is unique due to its support for Latin and Devanagari writing systems support.
-Kalam’s font design is very similar to hand-written text, but it is optimized for on-screen usage, making it a viable option for digital art and comics.
+Kalam’s font design is similar to handwriting, and on-screen optimization makes it a viable option for digital art and comics.

 Kalam, in its appearance looks like a ball-point written text, which makes it incredibly fresh and clean when used.
-In our experience, Kalam works best within text bubbles and descriptions, where there is less impact and more reading involved.
+In our experience, Kalam works best within text bubbles and descriptions, where impact is less and it involves more reading.

-The art of lettering is where the heart of comic book fonts lie.
-The skill and art of penmanship has significantly taken damage in the digital age.
+The art of lettering is where the heart of comic book fonts lies.
+The skill and art of penmanship have significantly taken damage in the digital age.
 But for digital artists and comic book enthusiasts who are still passionate, this list provides a list of incredible free and paid-for fonts that you can use to create a stunning comic strip.

-These fonts were used in some of the best comics the world has ever seen, and some of those we still pay homage to in different forms, from cartoons to live-action movies.
+These fonts are some of the best comics the world has ever seen, and some of those we still pay homage to in different forms, from cartoons to live-action movies.
 The comic world shaped the entertainment industry today, and these were the fonts that played a big part in that impact.